 To date around sixty children and adolescents with type 1 diabetes have been studied at the clinical research facility.
 Closed loop insulin delivery was maintained on more than 100 nights.
 No episodes of significant hypoglycaemia (plasma glucose concentration less than 2.8 mmol/l) have been observed thus far during closed loop blood glucose control.
 Results from these studies were published in The Lancet (21) and showed that overnight closed loop therapy increased the time spent euglycaemic by 37% and reduced the risk of overnight hypoglycaemia eight-fold, as compared to conventional pump treatment.
-Different real-life scenarios predisposing to nocturnal hypoglycaemia, such as afternoon exercise, were explored and closed loop therapy reduced the risk of overnight hypoglycaemia as compared to conventional insulin pump therapy in a randomised, cross-over design.
+Different real-life scenarios predisposing to nocturnal hypoglycaemia, such as afternoon exercise, were explored and closed loop therapy reduced the risk of overnight hypoglycaemia, such as afternoon exercise, were explored and closed loop therapy in a randomised, cross-over design.